 Earth and Space Science

 Eighth grade science fosters scientific inquiry and deep understanding of concepts through laboratory investigations, hands-on learning and data analysis.
 Students gain experience formulating research questions and designing their own investigative methods.
-Topics include astronomy, geology, plate tectonics, water, weather and climate.
+Topics include astronomy, geology, water, weather and climate.
 As part of the curriculum, each 8th grader completes a Community Impact Project (CIP), presented at the school-wide STEAM and Impact Fair in February.
 Through their CIPs students use scientific methods to evaluate the impact of a self-directed community service project.

 9th Grade Biology